Camponotus socius: Reproduction

 Reproductive brood is overwintered and reared into the following year.
-Alates eclose by early summer and are released in nuptial flights between late September and early November.
-Alates can be observed scanning the perimeter of their nests on warm, windless, and overcast days after heavy rains between the hours of 2 and 5 PM.
-If good conditions persist up to or through 4 PM, the alates will begin to swarm out of their natal nest; females will walk a considerable distance away before taking to the air, while the males typically take off directly from the nest.
-The fully claustral queens excavate their founding chambers the following morning, where they will lay dormant for 1/2 - 3 months before raising the first generation of workers.
+Alates eclose by midsummer and are released in nuptial flights between August and early November.
+Alates can be observed scanning the perimeter of their nests on warm, windless, and overcast days after heavy rains between the hours of 2 and 5 p.m.
+If good conditions persist up to or through 4 p.m, the alates will begin to swarm out of their natal nest; females will walk a considerable distance away before taking to the air, while the males typically take off directly from the nest.
+The fully claustral queens excavate their founding chambers the following morning, where they will lay dormant for half a month to three months before raising the first generation of workers.

 Each individual colony will only rear a few hundred alates every season.
 The first flights are typically the largest with subsequent flights being smaller in size.